Universal Orlando Resort Delivers Reopening Presentation, Targets June 5 For Return Of General Public

 On Thursday afternoon, Universal Orlando Resort gave its reopening presentation, and they are planning on reopening in the first week of June.
 The Orange County Economic Recovery Task Force listened to the entire presentation, and Mayor Jerry Demings has already approved their plans.
-A letter is en route to Florida Governor Ron DeSantis for final approval, and that will mark the determination if all goes through as they hope.
+A letter is en route to Florida Gov. Ron DeSantis for review and final approval.

 If all goes through as Universal is planning, they will have a phased reopening consisting of three date ranges.
-As reported by CNN, Universal Orlando employees would go back on June 1-2, some annual passholders and invited guests would go on June 3-4, and the general public would be allowed in on June 5.
+As reported by CNN, Universal Orlando employees would go back on June 1-2, some annual pass holders and invited guests would go on June 3-4, and the general public would be allowed in on June 5.

 Along with the reopening dates, Universal did state that numerous guidelines would be in place.
-Here are some of the new health regulations that will be enforced upon the parks being open again.
+Here are some of the new health regulations that will be enforced when the parks open again.

-- Face masks will be required for all Team Members and guests.
+- Face masks will be required for all team members and guests.
 Universal will provide them for guests who don’t have one.

 - Guests will have their temperatures taken before entering the parks.
 If anyone has a temperature of 100.4 degrees or higher, they will not be allowed entry.